Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Pressing Ctrl-H within any activity-handler context presents its keyboard map.

 ## Designing an app's dashboard
+An app's dashboard has 2 parts.
+1. A start-up dashboard that defines available user options
+when the app is first launched or when there are no activity-handlers active.
+2. An activity-specific dashboard that defines available user option
+within the context of an activity.
 ## Designing an Activity-Handler
 Each activity handler has access to the entire screen
 and exclusive control over user-input while it is loaded.
-A user activity consists of a set a "user intents",
+A user activity is defined as a set of possible "user intents",
-which is an input gesture that expresses intent to do something
+which is an input gesture that expresses intent to do something.
-and an associated "intent handler", that performs the action intended by the user.
+Each use-intent has an associated "intent handler", that performs the action intended by the user.
-An activity-handler therefore consists of a set of user intent handlers.
+An activity-handler therefore consists of a set of intent-handlers.
+### User input handling: The keyboard-map and mouse-map
+An input gesture can be a mouse move or click or a keyboard key-press or release.
+An activity-handler has a key-down-map, a key-up-map, a mouse-move-map and a mouse-click-map.
+Through these maps, user input gestures are associated with intent-handlers.
+### Display handling: State display and partial display updates
+An activity-handler always has a current display state.
+This state is displayed if the apps gets switched out and back in by the OS.
+Or its display can be initiated by an intent-handler.
+An activity-handler's display may also be updated partially.
+This is done by an intent-handler.
+Partial display updates are more efficient
+but require more book-keeping by the intent-handler.
+### Engage and Disengage from the SessionManager
+An activity-handler may initialize itself when it is engaged by the SessionManager
+via an engage() function
+or wind itself up when it is disengaged by the SessionManager via a disengage() function
+### Serialization
+An activity-handler must serialize it's state to/from a file
+when told to do so by the SessionManager via a serialize() function.
+## Designing an Intent-Handler
+An intent-handler is a single function that operates in 2 phases.
+1. It is called in "NOTIFY" phase by a user-input-map to initiate intent handling.
+In this phase it performs any of it's own actions and then does one of two things:
+a.
+It initiates a partial display udpate request
+by specifying a rectangular area of the screen it will update.
+b.
+It updates the activity-handler's data state
+and initiates a full-screen display-state request.
+2. It is called in "EXECUTE" phase by the SessionManager
+if it made a partial display update request.
+In this phase it draws to a rectangular update area of the screen it had requested.

 ### Illustration: EngageUI in action
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)